-The gospel of grace is also a unique, liberating message in a world full of religious commands and restrictions.
+The gospel of grace is a unique, liberating message in a world full of religious commands and restrictions.
 It's the only message that can really change us.
-Religion might be able to force outward conformity-at least for a while.
+Religion might be able to force outward conformity ... for a while.
 But religion can never transform the heart.
-To borrow Jesus' metaphor, it cleans the outside of the cup but leaves the inside filthy (Matt.
+To borrow Jesus' metaphor, it cleans the outside of the cup but leaves the inside filthy (see Matt.
 23:26).

-However, believing you've been accepted by grace transforms you in a fundamentally different and more profound way.
+Believing you've been accepted by grace, however, transforms you in a fundamentally different way-in an organic way.